jaimecedillo/daily-planner/README.md

 ## Daily Planner Content
 * Displays current Day and Time
 * Click on time block and write your task.
-* Edit and save any task at any desired time.
+* Edit and save task at any desired time.
 * Color coded to help you keep track of tasks due time.
-* Check mark to delete completed task.